Pop-punk: Mainstream resurgence (2020–present)

 Machine Gun Kelly has been credited by publications such as Kerrang! as leading a pop-punk revival in the 2020s.

 In September 2020, Machine Gun Kelly released his fifth studio album Tickets to My Downfall, his first entirely pop-punk album.
 The album debuted at number one on the Billboard 200 chart, becoming the first rock album to top the chart since Tool's Fear Inoculum in September 2019.
 The Evening Standard credited the album as "bridg[ing] the gap" between the modern pop punk scene and the mainstream interest that developed from the emo rap scene.
 "My Ex's Best Friend", a song from Tickets to My Downfall, peaked at number 20 on the Billboard Hot 100.
 Because of this, a number of media outlets began crediting him with leading a pop-punk revival.

 An article by Kerrang! credited Machine Gun Kelly as well as Yungblud as bringing the genre back to mainstream attention.
-In addition to this, the publication cited the app TikTok as one of the key factors, as videos tagged #poppunk had received 400 million views by January 21, 2021.
+In addition to this, the publication cited the app TikTok as one of the key factors, as videos tagged #poppunk had received 400 million views by 21 January 2021.
 On the app, viral trends took place using tracks from pop-punk bands like All Time Low, Simple Plan and Paramore.
 Some popular TikTok content creators even began releasing music in the genre around this time.
 Notably, TikToker Jxdn began releasing pop-punk music in February 2020, while Huddy (then LilHuddy) began doing so the following year by releasing his debut single "21st Century Vampire".
 This led Polygon to term this new wave of artists "TikTokcore".
 Spin writer Al Shipley described pop-punk and its new association with hip hop as 2020's "commercial juggernaut".

 Our Culture Mag cited KennyHoopla as a "key player in the [return] of the genre", and Kerrang! called him the "leader of pop punk's new generation".
 Olivia Rodrigo's 2021 pop-punk song "Good 4 U" peaked at number one on the Billboard singles chart, which according to Slate magazine, made it "rock's first hot 100 number 1 in years".
 Publications such as the Face, the Independent and USA Today cited this wave as having an increased diversity of sexuality, race and gender when compared to prior eras.
-A February 2021 article by Louder Sound cited artists like Meet Me at the Altar, Yours Truly, Noah Finnce and Jxdn as "reinventing pop-punk for 2021".
+A February 2021 article by Louder Sound cited artists like Meet Me at the Altar, Proper., Yours Truly, Noah Finnce and Jxdn as "reinventing pop-punk for 2021".